Drinking Water To Relieve Gout

 Your urine should be clear due to the constant water intake.
 If the urine does not appear clear, it is a sign to drink more water.
 You can also check your pH levels in the mornings with Ph Test Strips, when urinary pH is continuously between 6.5 in the a.m. and 7.5 by evening, you’re functioning in a healthy range.
 When you’re getting enough fluids, urine flows freely, is light in color and free of odor.
 When your body is not getting enough fluids, urine concentration, color, and odor increases because the kidneys trap extra fluid for bodily functions.

 Water is the most important thing when you exercise.
 It’s essential for proper circulation, for urine production and temperature control.
-If you lose as much as 3% of your body weight in water, it begins to interfere with the efficiency, in whatever sport you are involved in or whatever labour you are involved in.
-Lose 10% of your body weight by water and you will go into a heat stroke!
+If you lose as much as 3% of your body weight in water, it may begin to interfere with the efficiency, in whatever sport you are involved in or whatever labour you are involved in.
+Lose 10% of your body weight by water and you may develop a heat stroke!
 So what do you then?

 If you are going to exercise or play a sport, drink 24 ounces of water 2 hours before and then about 14 ounces just a few minutes before you exercise or compete.
 Then try and drink 7 ounces every 15 minutes while exercising or competing.
 What about drinking Gatorade to replace the potassium you lose while exercising?
 Not needed, eating one banana after exercising provides you with 7 times more potassium than 10 ounces of Gatorade or any other advertised products out there.
 Any fruit you eat after exercise will help replenish your carbohydrates, potassium and other minerals you lost while exercising.
 Water is the most important thing to take a lot of while exercising or playing a sport.